-Apart from three wheeled Servicar, Harley-Davidson FL became the top-priced bike in the 1941 production plan – the price was $465, which is $40 more compared with an EL model).
+Except for three-wheeled Servicar, the Harley-Davidson FL became the most expensive model in the production program in 1941 – the price was $465, which is $40 more compared to the EL model).
 Let’s have a look at some figures for better understanding: the annual average income of an American was $515; the cheapest Ford cost $684.
-Nevertheless, only the WL model outsold FL.
-Total number of FLs sold was 2452, which is 172 units more compared to EL.
-But on December 7th 1941, the Japanese attacked Pearl Harbor and USA entered the WWII.
-The FL model didn’t make it into the military’s list of orders, that’s why the manufacturing has been frozen at the miserable level (for example, only 33 machines were manufactured in 1943).
-However, after the victory, the machine took its cost: 3986 FLs were sold in 1946.
-Again, on the WL model outsold FL.
+Nevertheless, only the WL model outsold the FL.
+Total number of FLs sold was 2,452, which is 172 units more compared to the EL.
+But on December 7th, 1941, the Japanese attacked Pearl Harbor, and USA entered the WWII.
+The FL model was not included in the military’s list of orders, so its production has been frozen at the miserable level (for example, only 33 machines were manufactured in 1943).
+However, after the victory, it was back in the game again: 3,986 FLs were sold in 1946 (only WL model outsold FL).

 In 1948, the Knuckleheads were replaced by the upgraded Panheads, which had hydraulic pushrods and cylinder heads made of lightweight alloy.
-But FL designation saw the day – it is present in the factory designation of the Harley’s Road King that considered a proximate successor of the FL from 1941.
+But the “FL” index has survived to this day – it is present in the factory designation of the Harley’s Road King, which is considered a direct descendant of the 1941 Harley-Davidson FL.